ThatColdToast/ThatColdToast/README.md

 Hi, I’m @ThatColdToast
-I am mostly a java developer in High School.
+I am mostly a java developer studying Computer Science in University.
 I like to work in many other languages though.
 I love learning new languages and am still learning many things about all of them.

 I have worked with and feel the most fluent in these (that I can think of):
 - Java
+- Kotlin
 - C#
 - C++
-- Kotlin
 - GLSL
 - HLSL